 Expect this at a later date

-However, the news on NSW’s plastic ban does not include serving utensils such as salad servers or tongs, nor to items that are part of the packaging, such as a straw on a juice box, or a plastic film lid on a bowl.
-To add, exemptions have been made for people with a disability or medical need – they can continue using straws as to make their quality of life greater for them.
+However, the news on NSW’s plastic ban does not include serving utensils such as salad servers or tongs, nor items that are part of the packaging, such as a straw on a juice box, or a plastic film lid on a bowl.
+To add, exemptions have been made for people with a disability or medical need – they can continue using straws to make their quality of life greater for them.

-Mixed reactions on NSW’s plastic ban news
+Mixed reactions to NSW’s plastic ban news

 This breaking news on NSW’s plastic ban generally received positive reactions.
 But along with the positive reactions, come the negative ones.